Indications for new scalar resonances at the LHC and a possible interpretation: The 2-Higgs Doublet extended Georgi-Machacek model

 \subsubsection{Type-X and Type-Y Yukawa}

-The quarks in Type-X 2HDM get their masses either from $\Phi_1$ or from $\Phi_2$, exactly like Type-I 2HDM.
+The quarks in Type-X 2HDM get their masses either from $\Phi_1$ or from $\Phi_2$, exactly like Type-I 2HDM, which is discussed below in detail.
 However, in Type-X the charged leptons get their masses from the other scalar like Type-II.
-The reduced couplings $\kappa_\tau^{h_{125}}$ and $\kappa_\mu^{h_{125}}$ being close to 1, the rationale remains the same as above and the triplet VEV $u$ has a similar upper bound to what is found for Type-II.
+The reduced couplings $\kappa_\tau^{h_{125}}$ and $\kappa_\mu^{h_{125}}$ being close to unity, the rationale remains the same as above and the triplet VEV $u$ has a similar upper bound to what is found for Type-II.
 As for Type-Y 2HDM, the quarks get their masses exactly like in Type-II, so the triplet VEV $u$ has obviously the same upper bounds as what is found for Type-II.

 \FloatBarrier